 Host County at Royal Three Counties Show

 Each year Royal Three Counties Show is hosted by one of the Three Counties, Gloucestershire, Herefordshire or Worcestershire.
-This year Worcestershire takes the reins and showcases a selection of the best bits from the county.
+Herefordshire takes the reins in 2019 and showcases a selection of the best bits from the county.

 NMiTE aims to be Hereford's first University.
 Ingenuity Studio, an NMiTE engagement programme, inspires a new passion for engineering as a lifelong career.
 Come and experience engineering through the exploration of ideas, design and making.
 Open all day the high-tech studio, created from a refurbished shipping container, houses an array of lab-style and low-tech equipment.
 Ingenuity Studio is kindly supported by the Garfield Weston Foundation.

 Bordered by the River Wye, The Weir sits within unspoilt Herefordshire countryside and has many historical secrets to uncover.
 For centuries the site has been used as a pleasure ground for fishing, boating and swimming.
 It is managed in a natural way to create a varied habitat for wildlife.

 Join in fun activities from the National Trust's '50 thing's to do before you're 11 3/4' programme.

 The Wye & Usk Foundation highlights ecology and more specifically, restoring the habitat, water quality and fisheries of the rivers Wye and Usk.
 The small team of enthusiastic professional staff are eager to share their knowledge and experience with you.